 Social media has made networking an absolute breeze compared to what it was once like.
 However, AI has made it a whole lot easier, helping event attendees hone in on the people and brands they most want to get up close and personal with.
 Platforms such as Grip are taking event personalisation to a whole other level, by using an AI matchmaking algorithm - which interprets data from major social media networks - to make personalised recommendations of people to meet, products to try, or conference sessions to engage in.

 The Importance of The Experience

 Nowadays, nothing is too much for contemporary event audiences.
-They expect the full shebang like never before; they yearn for heightened and personalised experiences that surpass previous ones, that are sharable, and invoke FOMO in those who can’t be there.
-The twin worlds of AR and VR are pushing the boundaries of experience and personalisation marketing slots nicely into the new paradigm of what event experiences are all about.
+They expect the full shebang like never before; entertainment options are more grandiose than ever, catering menus are offering culinary delights which rival even the most outgoing restaurants, the twin worlds of AR and VR are making science fiction a reality… and personalisation marketing slots nicely into the new paradigm of what contemporary events are all about.

-Indeed, the personalisation factor in brand marketing has shifted gear to being the essential component to messaging that resonates.
-To understand – and then demonstrate that understanding of – attendee’s personal interests and passions is key to standing out, showing you’re a brand that wants to connect, and demonstrating your commitment to marketing to individuals… rather than to vague audience demographics.
+Indeed, the personalisation factor in brand marketing has shifted from being a novelty to being a marketing must.
+To understand - and then demonstrate that understanding of - attendee’s personal interests and passions is key to standing out, showing you’re a brand that wants to connect, and demonstrating your commitment to marketing to individuals… rather than to vague audience demographics.